6r1d/rabbitmq_speed_test/README.md

 # RabbitMQ test (2022)

-A tiny informal experiment I did to check how many random paragraphs of tezt I could send through RabbitMQ without much effort.
-Currently synchronously.
+A tiny informal experiment I did to check how many random paragraphs I could send through RabbitMQ without much effort.

+**Do not view current results as a reliable data.**
+My goal was to see how many messages pass with default options and I did not tinker with config, so the conditions are far from perfect, but it is a good starting point for tinkering.

+## Current results

+Hardware: AMD Ryzen 5 4500U, 16 Gb RAM.

 | Delay, seconds | Library  | Generators | Requests per second   |
 |----------------|----------|------------|-----------------------|